College Search and Selection

 Matching your strengths and talents to colleges meeting your criteria is the first step in the college search and selection process.

-High school students who have begun the college search and selection process as freshmen or sophomores have been glad they gave themselves plenty of time to build a strong academic and extracurricular program and research colleges online and in person where possible.
-Whenever you begin, make sure to assess your strengths and interests and find colleges that meet your criteria.
-Instead of thinking “Where can I get in?”, think “Where would I be the happiest in and out of the classroom?”
+Your search can be fun and interesting if you start it early in your high school career.
+This gives you time to build a strong academic and extracurricular program and to research colleges.
+Think about your strengths and interests and find colleges that meet your criteria.
+Instead of thinking “Where can I get in?”, think “Where would I thrive in and out of the classroom?”

-Keep in mind the level of challenge with which you are comfortable.
-Would you prefer a college where you are in the middle of their academic profile, at the lower end, or at the higher end?
-Sometimes students overlook this and choose to attend the most competitive school which admits them, then are unhappy when they struggle to keep up and can’t enjoy the personal growth benefits of college, such as participation in extracurricular activities.
+Think about the level of challenge with which you are comfortable.
+Would you prefer a college where you are in the lower, middle, or higher end of their academic profile?
+Sometimes students overlook this and choose to attend the most competitive school which admits them, and this may not be the best choice.

 She has been feeling great about the work you have done with her so far.
 She isn’t stressed out at all and has mentioned that she has been enjoying the process.
 Thank you for making this a smooth process for us all!